 We consider applications for the use of radioactive substances under the Justification of Practices Involving Ionising Radiation Regulations 2004.

 Managing our radioactive waste on a long-term basis

 2014 White Paper: Implementing Geological Disposal

 The government remains firmly committed to geological disposal as the right policy for the long-term, safe and secure management of higher activity radioactive waste.
 We favour a site selection process for a geological disposal facility (GDF) based on working in partnership with interested local communities.
 In preparing the White Paper – Implementing Geological Disposal – we carefully considered responses to a consultation on the site selection process, which closed in December 2013.

 Who we’re working with

-DECC is the lead department for managing the use and disposal of radioactive and nuclear substances and waste.
-DECC works closely with Defra and the Environment Agency to plan for and regulate management of nuclear substances and waste.
+DECC is the lead department for managing the use of radioactive and nuclear substances and for disposal of radioactive waste.
+DECC works closely with Defra , which is the lead department for environmental protection and sustainable development.

 We sponsor the Nuclear Decommissioning Authority (NDA), which was created through the Energy Act 2004 to manage the decommissioning and clean-up of the civil public sector nuclear sites.
 It’s responsible to Scottish ministers for some of its work in Scotland.

 The Office for Nuclear Regulation (ONR), currently an agency of the Health and Safety Executive (HSE), regulates aspects of the UK’s nuclear industry and provides us with advice and support on developing policy for implementing radioactive substance safeguards.